JaxxyIV/nottpr/README.md

 console.log(seed.permalink);
 ```

 While this works, it is substantially more work to type out.
-A builder solves this problem by prefilling settings by default as an open 7/7.
+A builder solves this problem by prefilling settings as an open 7/7.
 In essence, if you're fine with a default setting as it is, you don't have to specify it later.

 Builders come equipped with setter methods whose return value is the current object.
 As such, they can be chained.